fbgabriana/fbgabriana.github.io/miniproject1/index.md

 # Mini Project 1 - Philippine Astronomy Magazine

-I have finished the template for this project.
+## Update: I have finished the template for this project.

 * [View the template](template.html)